XiaoweiZhang-0/RasaVirtualAgent/README.md

 Problems:

-1.Response consists two or more intents
+1. Response consists two or more intents
 Possible solution:
     parse sentence by sentence within one response if for intent1 == intent2: